This policy can be made available in other languages and formats such as large print and audio on request.

 - Some specialist roles

-The term “lowest paid employees” refers to those employees on the lowest spinal column point (scp) of our grading system.
-This is scp 6 of grade A, which is currently £13,614 per annum.
+The term “lowest paid employees” refers to those employees on the lowest pay point of our grading system.
+This is the lowest apprentice rate of £8,065 per annum for Level 2 & Level 3 apprentices under 18 years.

 The council published the Business Plan 2013 – 2017 in September 2013.
 At the heart of the business plan is the vision to create stronger and more resilient communities, and the four year plan sets out the key actions that will be taken to deliver this.
 The key priorities are to continue to protect the vulnerable in our communities, boost the local economy and encourage communities to come together and provide support so they can do more for themselves.

 This is set against a background of continuing budget cuts from central government whilst there is an increasing service delivery expectation.
-In order to help meet this expectation, the job family approach is currently being implemented across the council with the expectation that all employees will be moved into role profiles which describe different levels of work during 2016.
+In order to help meet this expectation, the job family approach has now been implemented across large areas of the council with the expectation that all remaining employees will be moved into role profiles which describe different levels of work during 2017.
 The job family approach will allow greater clarity of career paths for individuals and will provide greater flexibility of staff which is key to effective service delivery when resources are limited.

-The forthcoming legislation and government initiatives planned for 2016/2017 will have an impact on pay arrangements.
-The new National Living Wage (NLW) will be introduced from 1 April 2016 with a new hourly rate of £7.20 and increasing to over £9.00 by April 2020.
-From April 2016, it will result in the bottom 3 spinal points of Wiltshire Council’s pay range being below the new NLW rate of £7.20, and action will need to be taken to rectify this.
-The government has also indicated there will be a 1% cap on public sector pay awards for the next 4 years from 2016/17.
+The forthcoming legislation and government initiatives planned for 2017/2018 will have an impact on pay arrangements.
+The new National Living Wage (NLW) will increase to £7.50 per hour from 1st April 2017 and increasing to over £9.00 by April 2020.
+The 1% cap on public sector pay awards is set to continue until April 2020.

 The government has also announced that Gender Pay Gap legislation for organisations to provide gender pay gap information will be extended to include the public sector.
 Regulations on when and where the data should be published will be set out in due course.
 In addition, the government has proposed a cap on public sector total exit payments at £95,000.
 As well as redundancy pay this payment will include any compensation payment as a result of a voluntary exit, any payment in lieu of notice, and the costs associated with early access to an unreduced pension.
 The exit payment cap will have implications for the Wiltshire Council’s redundancy pay policy and the current voluntary redundancy procedure.
-There is also an expectation that nationally the LGPS will need to be reviewed and the early retirement regulations amended as a result.
+A consultation is currently being undertaken, and indications are that the implications will be complex and will likely involve changes to the LGPS.

 - Corporate Director